okemoto6/MySQLtrainingRep/README.md

 # MySQLtrainingRep

-Training rep for MySQL learning
+### Repository for training SQL - MySQL and BigQuery